-Phonics Screen Check (PSC): 93% of disadvantaged children passed the PSC with an average score of 36.
-This compared favourably with their peers with 89% pass rate.
-There were a number of bespoke interventions deployed to support the children with Cognition and Learning, Communication, Social and Emotional needs.
-All children who did not pass in Year 1 will continue with Read Write Inc. in Year 2 and will resit PSC in Year 2.
+Phonics Screen Check (PSC): Disadvantaged children performed exceptionally well in the PSC, with 83% of them passing and achieving an average score of 36.
+This surpassed the FFT national pass rate of 69% and average score of 30.
+Furthermore, they also compared favourably with their peers, who had a pass rate of 78% and an average score of 33.
+To support children with Cognition and Learning, Communication, Social and Emotional needs, a range of tailored interventions were implemented.
+In Year 2, all children who did not pass the PSC in Year 1 will continue with Read Write Inc. and have the opportunity to resit the PSC.

 Reading, Writing and Maths: There was broadly similar attainment at the expected standard for Reading, Writing and Maths for disadvantaged children and their peers.
-No children achieved greater depth standard in any subjects.
+The trend was also similar for the greater depth standard.
 Targeted interventions will be put in place for the children in Y2 to support accelerated progress so that the proportion of children achieving expected standard increases.